 We can’t answer that question definitively, but we know that it’s possible.
 StreetSideAuto.com, SummitRacing.com, Jegs.com, and AutoAnything.com (to name a few) all offer free shipping, and they’re all very competitively priced.
 Here’s how they do it:

 - They exclude certain types of parts from their free shipping offer.
-Oversized parts, parts that can only be shipped via freight, hazmat parts, tires and wheels, body panels, etc. are not included.
+Oversized parts, parts that can only be shipped via freight, hazmat parts, tires and wheels, and body panels are not included.
 This reduces the cost of offering free shipping.

 - They use the cheapest (read: slowest) shipping method available.
 If you want a part fast, you need to pay for expedited shipping.
 Often times, consumers will invest a few dollars in faster shipping, raising margins substantially in the process.